Seawind International Seawind: Seawind 3000

 In addition to the larger engine, the Seawind 3000 had changes to the hull and step configuration.
 The Seawind 2000 canopy was hinged to allow opening from either side while the 3000 was hinged to open at the back.

 The Seawind 3000 first flew in late March 1993.
 The first prototype crashed during testing on 3 April 1993 with test pilot Bob Mills and SNA president Dick Silva on board.
 After several routine tests, they attempted to simulate an engine-out situation reducing the engine power and setting the prop pitch to high.
 However, due to a malfunction, the propeller went into reverse pitch.
 This caused excessive drag and prevented the propeller from windmilling.
 The crew attempted to reach the runway but, due to the high descent rate and reverse thrust, they landed in rough terrain short of the runway at approximately 80 mph, hitting several boulders on two sides of an embankment.
 The crash forces were estimated to be in excess of 20Gs.
 Although the aircraft suffered extensive damage, both crew suffered only muscle strains.
 The crash also showed the strength of the composite structure and, in particular, the vertical fin/engine pylon arrangement.
 Some skeptics had felt this was a potential weak point in the Seawind design, although the pylon is capable of 15G vertical and 20G forward loading, more than twice the certification requirement.

 The prototype was rebuilt with a non-reversible constant speed propeller and testing resumed in December 1993.

 SNA estimated that it would take the average builder 2000 hours to complete a Seawind 3000 kit.
 A "Kwick Kit" option was also available, which provided some of the major components pre-assembled to reduce the build time to approximately 1600 hours.

-A standard kit was $59,900 USD in 1999.
-A Kwick Kit cost an extra $14,500 USD.
-SNA estimated that it would cost $40,000-65,000 USD for the necessary components not included with the kit.
-A fully assembled Seawind kit with instruments typically cost over $200,000 USD.
+A standard kit was US$59,900 in 1999.
+A Kwick Kit cost an extra US$14,500.
+SNA estimated that it would cost US$40,000-65,000 for the necessary components not included with the kit.
+A fully assembled Seawind kit with instruments typically cost over US$200,000.

 The first customer built Seawind 3000 was completed in mid-1994.